NLnetLabs/ploutos/docs/ploutos/cross_compiling.md

 ## How it works

-The `docker` workflow job will do a Git checkout of the repository that hosts the caller workflow.

-The `cross` cross-compiling job runs before the other jobs in the Ploutos workflow.
+The `cross` job runs in parallel to the `docker` and `pkg` jobs in the Ploutos workflow.
+Permutations of those jobs that need to use the cross-compiled binaries will wait `cross_max_wait_mins` minutes until the binary they need has been uploaded as a workflow artifact by the `cross` job.

 Cross compilation takes place inside a Docker container running on an x86_64 GH runner host using an image from the Rust [`cross`](https://github.com/cross-rs/cross) project.
 These images contain the correct toolchain components needed to compile for one of the [supported targets](https://github.com/cross-rs/cross#supported-targets).